I am trying to get a loan and am being denied because your company won't list a score on me. Why?

 Credit reporting companies don't "list" credit scores.
 Instead, credit scores are calculated at the moment your credit report is requested by a lender using the scoring model selected by that lender.
 So, the question more accurately is, why can't a credit score be calculated?
 There are several possibilities.

-If you have ordered a copy of your credit report directly from Experian and you see that there is credit history being reported, you can attempt to purchase a credit score yourself.
+Once you have ordered a copy of your credit report directly from Experian and you see that there is credit history being reported, you can attempt to order a free credit score yourself.
 If a score cannot be calculated for you, a reason will be provided.

 Thanks for asking.